JamesRandall/AccidentalFish.ExpressionParser/README.md

 # AccidentalFish.ExpressionParser

 Please note this project is work in progress.
-It is functional and the API is largely stable but you may trip over work in progress - functions in particular are very much work in progress.
+It is functional and the API is largely stable but you may trip over work in progress.
+In particular the following are still under development:

+	Functions
+	String support

 ## Introduction